Model Performance Evaluation

 Note that the better the model, the better is the trade-off point between true positives and false positives.

-Figure 1: Receiver Operating Characteristics (ROC) curves for three models predicting the same component failure.
-Different performance levels.
-In this case model 1 is better than model 2, and model 3 is the worst one.
+Receiver Operating Characteristics (ROC) curves for three models predicting the same component failure.

 Example of Consequences of False Positives